 Student Leave Of Absence

-Students sometimes must pause their education to accommodate educational goals or special circumstances.
-There are many acceptable reasons for obtaining a Leave of Absence, such as medical care for a physical or psychological issue, birth or adoption of a child, family obligations, research, pursuing an additional graduate degree, military service, financial hardship, time to study for boards, and other personal reasons.
+Students sometimes pause their education to accommodate educational goals or special circumstances.
+There are many reasons for obtaining a Leave of Absence, such as medical care for a physical or psychological issue, birth or adoption of a child, family obligations, research, pursuing an additional graduate degree, military service, financial hardship, time to study for boards, and other personal reasons.

 If you are requesting a MEDICAL Leave of Absence, please follow the steps below: